openconnectivityfoundation/swagger2x/src/templates/SDF2OAS/readme.md

     -jsonindent <number>, nice format JSON with indent = 2 -output_file <myfilename>, the output filename, should end with .swagger.json

-fixed parameters:
+# Handling of rt
+The conversion template checks on the copyright.
+If the copy right contains OCF then the rt is
-- rt values are created as oic.r.XXXX  where XXXX is the odmObject name. will also be done for models that are not originating from OCF.
+- rt values are created as oic.r.XXXX
+otherwise the
+- rt values are created as x.unknown.XXXX
+where XXXX is the odmObject name.

+# Fixed parameters
 - if parameter block
   this is fixed in the template, e.g. all OAS files will have the same set of interfaces